aditya2001/selenium-java-cucumber-jenkins/README.md

 Method 3.
 In cucumber framework, use plugin rerun

+### Framework components

+#### Within src/main Java we have different classes.
+Like
+1. Page classes - Inside page classes we have locators, page methods and a constructor to initialize the private driver variable.
+2. DriverManager class - This is a final class as we don't need to extend it.
+This class has static methods like initializeDriver, getInstance and static variables like tlDriver and can be used directly, because per thread we just want one object.
+3. FrameConstants - All framework constants variables are final.
+4. Utils - We have a ConfigReader class which is a final class with static variables and methods.
+5. Enums -
+6. Exceptions -

+#### Within src/test java
+1. Runner file
+2. StepDefinitions
+3. resources folder contains feature files.

 ### Setup Project
 Easy way-
 1) Create an empty repository on GitHub